NEW Funding for N.J. Child and Day Care Centers (updated Sept 1)

 Details on all guidelines and regulations can be found:

 - NJ Guidance for Childcare Health and Safety Standards

 - At this time, churches considering VBS should following the church reopening guidelines.

 This is a fluid situation and churches should follow state directives as they are updated.
-The directive also is accompanied by a $20 million fund for health and safety grants for which childcare centers and day camp operators may apply.
+The directive also is accompanied by a $20 million fund for health and safety grants for which childcare centers, pre-schools and day camp operators may apply.

 “We urge childcare centers to take advantage of the state’s generous offer to defray the costs of following these state standards,” said Reinhard.